 You should then see your newly created key among the list of server keys.
 Click OK.

 You're now ready to add an FTPS service to your server.

 Navigate to the Services node, go the Services tab, and click the Add button.

-Select FTP/S for the Service Type.
+Select FTP/S for the Service Protocol.

 In the succeeding screen, enter your host's IP address, and then enter the port associated with this service.
 Depending on the FTPS type you choose, which you'll be doing in the next step, that should be either port 21 or port 990.
 Yes, 21 is the same port you normally use to connect to an FTP server.
 Don't worry.
-You're server will know if a client's connecting over FTP or FTPS.
+Your server will know if a client's connecting over FTP or FTPS.

 Choose an FTPS type.
 The options are: Explicit SSL, Forced Explicit SSL, and Implicit SSL.
 For guidance in choosing Between SSL Implicit, Explicit, and Forced Explicit modes, click that link.

 Finally, click the alias of the server key you recently created.
 You can of course choose any other existing server key found on that list.
 By selecting a key from that list, you're instructing the server which private key it should use for the digital certificates it sends to users who connect to this particular service.

 Consequently, you're also telling the managed file transfer server which public keys should be sent along with the digital certificate.
 The public key will be used in providing encryption to the secure file transfer session.